Baby I'm Yours (Breakbot song)

-"Baby I'm Yours" is a song by the French DJ and record producer Breakbot from his 2010 debut album By Your Side.
-In 2018, the song became an internet meme, where it was mashed up with a speech given by Paul Bremer announcing the capture of Saddam Husein.
+"Baby I'm Yours" is a song by the French DJ and record producer Breakbot from his 2012 debut album By Your Side.
+In 2018, the song became an internet meme, where it was mashed up with a speech given by Paul Bremer announcing the capture of Saddam Hussein.

 Music video

-The music video for "Baby I'm Yours" directed by Irina Dakeva is unique for its design, as the video is made of exactly 2000 frames of watercolor paint.
+The music video for "Baby I'm Yours" directed by Irina Dakeva is unique for its design, as the video is made of approximately 2000 frames of watercolor paint.